 Zenana= women.
 Zenana section has personal chambers of the queens and royal women.
 Some people call it a harem.
 The chambers were designed in a way that the king finds his way to any of them discreetly to rule out a feeling of jealousy among the queens.
 Personal attendants of queens too lived in these chambers.

 Man Singh Mahal is not to be missed as it was constructed during the Mughal emperor Akbar’s visit to Amer and completed in 1599 AD.
 A stone slab is written in Farsi (Persian) having a message of Akbar adorns one of the walls here.
 A pavilion or Baradari can be found in the center of Man Singh Mahal.
 As per a popular legend, this pavilion was a meeting place for the queens.

 6. Amer Fort to Jaigarh Fort tunnel

 Amer tunnel was discovered recently as no one knew about its existence for years.
 You can walk through the Amer Fort tunnel to Jaigarh Fort.
 It was an escape route in case of an emergency, especially during a siege.
 It connects with Diwan e Aam, Man Singh Mahal, and Janana Deori.
 The Amer tunnel is subterraneous only to a point, afterward, it is roofless.

-I have already written a lot about Amer fort elephant ride in 5 Reason why I love Amer Fort.
+I have already written on Amer fort elephant ride in 5 Reason why I love Amer Fort.

-Tip: Amer Fort elephant ride is numbered and available only till 11 AM.
-It is a big draw among the tourists & often there is a big queue before you can find your turn.
+Amer Fort elephant ride is numbered and available only till 11 AM.
+Because it is a big draw among the tourists, often there is a big queue before you can find your turn.
 It’s best to reach the elephant ride boarding point by 8 AM.